March 1863 and Horse Racing

 "Mr. Gully" This man had a very interesting life see Wikipedia.
 A prize fighter, big time gambler and horse racer, and politician.
 Amongst other things he spent time imprisoned for debt and fathered 24 children.
 John Gully bought the Derby winner Mameluke a horse that FEC's father had bred.

 "Wedding day of the Prince and Princess " In the 1864 first edition of Wisden the entry for Thurs March 10 reads Prince of Wales married

 What the Whitby affair could be is intriguing but unknown.

 Small for a hall however the back view displays a far more extensive ground floor level

 Aislaby refers to Aislaby Hall near Whitby which FEC's brother Dick tenanted for 10 years and which for some time FEC used as one of his addresses.

 Aislaby may also refer in a heavy, punning, jesting way to Benjamin Aislabie "cricketer" a man who was a former President and Secretary of the MCC.
-He had possibly one of the first class records worst records on record.
-The entry for him in the Almanack section of the first editionof Wisden reads "Benj.
+He had possibly one of the worst first class records on record.
+The entry for him in the Almanack section of the first edition of Wisden June 2 reads "Benj.
 Aislabie Esq.d.
 1842 aetat 68.